vivekteega/flowallet-testnet/README.md

 `resetObjectData` resets the objectData to cloud.
 1. objectName - Name of the objectData to be reset
 2. options - (optional, options detailed at end of module)
-Note: value of objectData is taken from floGlobals
+Note: value of objectData is taken from floGlobals.appObjects[objectName]

 #### updateObjectData
 	floCloudAPI.updateObjectData(objectName, options = {})
 `updateObjectData` updates the objectData to cloud.
 1. objectName - Name of the objectData to be updated
 2. options - (optional, options detailed at end of module)
-Note: value of objectData is taken from floGlobals
+Note: value of objectData is taken from floGlobals.appObjects[objectName]

 #### requestObjectData
 	floCloudAPI.requestObjectData(objectName, options = {})
 `requestObjectData` requests application data from the cloud.
 1. objectName - Name of the objectData to be requested
 2. options - (optional, options detailed at end of module)
+Note: The resolved output is available at floGlobals.appObjects[objectName]

 #### options:
 * send options:
 	* receiverID - received of the data
 	* application - application of the data
 	* comment - comment of the data

 * request options
 	* receiverID - received of the data